-If you look at whistleblowers from the standpoint of popular culture, it seems like book deals, movie rights, and huge jury awards are part of the common scenario.
+If you look at whistleblowers from the standpoint of popular culture, it seems like book deals, movie rights, The Shocking Truth, and huge jury awards are part of the common scenario.

 But in real life, it’s not all rainbows and unicorns!

 Just recently, the former auditor of the City of Miami won a whistleblower lawsuit, but that didn’t mean the legal drama was over.